peteroupc/peteroupc.github.io/colorgen.md

 [^45]: As [**B. MacEvoy explains**](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [**principles 39 to 41**](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [for example, the paper or canvas] and the paint application methods" are also relevant here.
 These factors, to the extent the reflectance curves don't take them into account, are not dealt with in this method.

 [^46]: Walowit, E.  "Spectrophotometric color formulation based on two-constant Kubelka-Munk theory".
 Thesis, Rochester Institute of Technology, 1985.
+The following reference may also be of interest: Furferi, R., Carfagni, R., "An As-Short-as-Possible Mathematical Assessment of Spectrophotometric Color Matching", _Journal of Applied Sciences_, 2010.

 [^47]: Mixbox appears to satisfy this, but the [**repository's source code**](https://github.com/scrtwpns/mixbox) is under a noncommercial license; whether the algorithm itself is so is uncertain.